 - Deselecting the Enable administrative Exchange Integration (Mailbox) option will not allow the Exchange wizard to remove or restore access to a mailbox

-SMTP – the SMTP screen is no longer required when configuring Exchange Integration, however, if installing in an environment that will not make use of Exchange but a different mail provider the SMTP screen will be displayed to allow for the required configuration.
+The SMTP screen is no longer required when configuring Exchange Integration.
+However, if installing in an environment that will not make use of Exchange but a different mail provider the SMTP screen will be displayed to allow for the required configuration.
 The connection string created by K2 Setup Manager will be an anonymous connection string.
 To change this to authenticated SMTP you must manually change the connection string using the ConnectionStringEditor.exe found in the ..\K2 blackpearl\Host Server\Bin folder.

 - EWS URL